Crewe Alexandra F.C.: Sexual abuse scandal

 Crewe were additionally criticised for not holding an independent review into how they dealt with historical child sex abuse allegations.
-In March 2018, the said that, as it had fully co-operated with police investigations, it did "not intend to commission a further independent investigation," and the police's report had also been supplied to the FA review headed by Clive Sheldon.
+The club advised in March 2018 that it had fully co-operated with police investigations, did "not intend to commission a further independent investigation," and the police's report had also been supplied to the FA review headed by Clive Sheldon.
 This decision was criticised by local MP Laura Smith, by MP Damian Collins, chair of the DCMS select committee, by Crewe Town Council, and by the Professional Footballers Association's Gordon Taylor.
 In his final report, Sheldon said he "liaised with the Club and its lawyers with a view to suggesting other lines of enquiry that could usefully be followed up by the Club.
 Ultimately, the Club agreed to conduct those further enquiries, and provided me with a report setting out its conclusions."

 The FA's 710-page report, published on 17 March 2021, identified failures to act adequately on complaints or rumours of sexual abuse at eight professional clubs including Crewe.
 Considering whether senior Crewe people knew about Bennell, Sheldon concluded they had not received specific reports of abuse.
 However, directors had discussed concerns about inappropriate behaviour, and the club "should have done more to check on the well-being of the boys".
 Following publication of the report, Crewe Alexandra apologised to all survivors of Bennell's abuse, expressing "wholehearted regret" about their ignorance of his crimes, and Gradi also apologised.
 With Gradi "effectively banned for life" from football for safeguarding reasons, Crewe chairman John Bowler was pressed to resign and did so on 25 March 2021.
 Awarded an MBE in 1998, Gradi was stripped of the award in August 2023 following a professional disbarment for failing to protect children from sexual abuse.